VladimirPariy/weatherApp-reactApp/README.md

-Project published on Netlify.com by link - https://weather-app-vladimirpariy.netlify.app/
+The project published on that link - https://weather-app-vladimirpariy.netlify.app/